AdobeDocs/analytics.en/help/admin/user-management2/user-migration/c-migration-tool/c-migration-tool.md

   </tr>
   <tr>
    <td colname="col1"> <p>Single Sign-On </p> </td>
    <td colname="col2"> <p> Analytics single sign-on configurations will be removed when you have completed the migration.
 They will remain active during the migration.
-Customers that use Analytics single sign-on should upgrade to <a href="https://helpx.adobe.com/enterprise/help/identity.html" format="html" scope="external"> Adobe Federated ID</a>. </p> <p>Analytics recommends that you migrate your users as Adobe IDs first to easily create the Experience Cloud accounts, and then convert those accounts to Federated single-sign users. </p> </td>
+Customers that use Analytics single sign-on should upgrade to <a href="https://helpx.adobe.com/enterprise/help/identity.html"  > Adobe Federated ID</a>. </p> <p>Analytics recommends that you migrate your users as Adobe IDs first to easily create the Experience Cloud accounts, and then convert those accounts to Federated single-sign users. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Downloading permission groups </p> </td>